All Blogs

 4. Standardize Recipes

-You should develop a standardized recipe system to maintain consistent food quality.
+You should develop a standardized recipe system to ensure consistent food quality.
 Cover precise ingredient measurements, cooking times, and plating instructions.

 This minimizes changes in food production, making it easier for staff to replicate the same results every time.